zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <details>
 <summary> Click here for details how to enable Zowe to use PassTickets with ACF2</summary>

-1. Define the application session key by entering the following commands, if it has not already been set up:
+1. Define the application session key by entering the following commands, if it <!-- What is "it"?
+What hasn't been set up? --> has not already been set up:
 ```
 SET PROFILE(PTKTDATA) DIV(SSIGNON)
 INSERT applid SSKEY(0123456789ABCDEF) MULT-USE